Explainable Deep Learning: A Field Guide for the Uninitiated: Future Directions

-\textbf{Producing Explanations Efficiently.} Time and decision-critical explanations~\shortcite{grigorescu2019survey,ahmad2018interpretable,nemati2018interpretable}, as discussed in Section~\ref{subsection:critical Scenarios}, must be produced with enough time for a user to react to a DNN's decision.
+\textbf{Producing Explanations Efficiently.} Time and decision-critical explanations~\cite{grigorescu2019survey,ahmad2018interpretable,nemati2018interpretable}, as discussed in Section~\ref{subsection:critical Scenarios}, must be produced with enough time for a user to react to a DNN's decision.
 An efficient manner to produce explanations further saves computational power, which is favorable in industrial applications or when explanations are required in environments with low computing resources.

-\textbf{Methods for DNN Model Debugging.} To the best of our knowledge, the current literature on DNN model debugging is very limited.
-This is arguable, after the development of a systematic theory, among the most important directions that can support explainable deep learning.
-By creating good model debugging tools, DNN engineers will have essentially produced explainable deep learning techniques for technical experts able to reflect the influences of model errors and behaviors~\shortcite{hall2019guidelines}.
-This very low-level understanding of exactly how the errors are happening can form a basis to develop more intuitively interpretable explanations a layman can understand.

-\textbf{Developing Methods for Trustworthiness.} The vulnerability of a DNN to adversarial examples~\shortcite{yuan2019adversarial,goodfellow2014explaining,carlini2017towards,madry2017towards} and poisoned training sets~\shortcite{saha2019hidden} raises much concern on trustworthiness.
+\textbf{Developing Methods for Trustworthiness.} The vulnerability of a DNN to adversarial examples~\cite{yuan2019adversarial,goodfellow2014explaining,carlini2017towards,madry2017towards} and poisoned training sets~\cite{saha2019hidden} raises much concern on trustworthiness.
 As more and more DNNs are leveraged in real-life applications, the demand for model trustworthiness would undoubtedly increase, especially for decision-critical scenarios where undesired decisions may cost severe consequences.
-This thread of research is only beginning to be developed~\shortcite{jiang2018trust,heo2018uncertainty}.
+This thread of research is only beginning to be developed~\cite{jiang2018trust,heo2018uncertainty}.